Leaked hush-money tape piles pressure on Trump, with ex-lawyer bent on speaking the 'truth' | The Japan Times

-NEW YORK – The dramatic leak of a taped conversation between Donald Trump and his longtime attorney signals an aggressive new strategy by Michael Cohen, raising questions about how much the U.S. leader has to fear should the former fixer cooperate with prosecutors.
+NEW YORK – The dramatic leak of a taped conversation between Donald Trump and his longtime attorney, Michael Cohen, signals an aggressive new strategy by Cohen, raising questions about how much Trump has to fear if the former fixer cooperates with prosecutors.

 On the tape, which was broadcast Tuesday, Trump can be heard discussing with Cohen how to hush up allegations that he had an affair with a Playboy model in 2006, and buying the rights to her story.

-Cohen’s lawyer released the tape to television network CNN, an arch critic of the Trump administration, and in a flurry of interviews declared his client had “turned a corner” and would continue to speak “the truth.”
+Cohen’s lawyer released the tape to the television network CNN and declared he had “turned a corner” and would continue to speak “the truth.”

-In addition to being involved in efforts to hush up McDougal’s story, he famously paid $130,000 to porn star Stormy Daniels just weeks before the election to silence her own claims of an alleged one-night stand with Trump.
+In addition to being involved in efforts to hush up McDougal’s story, he famously paid $130,000 to porn star Stormy Daniels just weeks before the election to silence her claim of a one-night stand with Trump.

 The leaking of the tape and reports that there are further recordings has fanned speculation about how much damage Cohen can inflict on the president and whether he is now mulling a cooperation deal with federal prosecutors.

-In an ABC News interview released on July 2, Cohen said his family and the country commanded his “first loyalty,” the first fuel to that speculation.
+In an ABC News interview released on July 2, Cohen said his family and the country commanded his “first loyalty” — his first comment fueling that speculation.

 “Listen to the tape in the way that (former White House counsel) John Dean had a tape that did in Richard Nixon,” he told ABC television.
 “Ultimately Donald Trump is going to be done in by the truth.”

 Davis, who worked for the Bill Clinton White House, told ABC that Cohen had “more tapes.”
-He told CNN that his client had “turned a corner in his life” and was “now dedicated to telling the truth.”
+He told CNN that his client has “turned a corner in his life” and is “now dedicated to telling the truth.”

 On Wednesday, a seething Trump lashed out, tweeting: “What kind of a lawyer would tape a client?
 So sad!
 Is this a first, never heard of it before?”